 All party members are eligible to participate – provision shall be made for members to fully participate (including proposing and seconding motions) and vote remotely for those members that cannot attend in person.
 All members will be able to actively participate in the decision- making process, including, but not limited to, any policy propositions and the dissolution of the party.

-c) Any member or branch can submit a resolution to conference; it will be considered for inclusion by the standing orders and agenda committee and will be included subject to a vote of party members.
+c) Any member or branch can submit a resolution to conference; it will be considered for inclusion by the Policy Committee & Conference

 d) National Conference shall meet at least once a year.
 The Executive Committee shall decide the dates of a National Conference.